ogarcia/docker-polaris/README.md

   ogarcia/polaris
 ```

-Please note that the `--rm` modifier destroy the docker after shell exit.
+Please note that the `--rm` modifier destroy the container after shell exit.